Aloha, Fellas! What are you doing tonight? Stay tuned on our timeline ’cause we’ll share some unique interjections to enrich your vocab, Fellas. ;)

 It’s used to emphasize that something will happen effortlessly and predictably.
-It has the sam meaning as ‘voila!’ in French.
+It has the same meaning as ‘voila!’ in French.

-It means that a message has been understood or accepted; means ‘OK’ or ‘alright’ in informal use.
+It means that a message has been understood or accepted.
+On the other hand, it also means ‘OK’ or ‘alright’ in informal use.
 It’s usually used in a radio communication.

 It’s a cry of joy or satisfaction upon discovering something.
 It’s derived from the Greek ‘heurēka’ (I have found it).

 - “The answer hits me.
 Eureka!”
 I cried.

 It’s a wrap for tonight.
 Hasta la vista, baby!